codewithdevelpors/Hack_Orbit/server/README.md

-# HackOrbit - Backend
+# Hacks Orbit - Backend

-A Node.js/Express backend for the HackOrbit website, providing API endpoints for file management, search, ratings, and downloads.
+A Node.js/Express backend for the Hacks Orbit website, providing API endpoints for file management, search, ratings, and downloads.

 ## Features